 The author of Deuteronomy is Moses.
-This is mentioned in various places in the New Testament in connection with quotations from this book (Deu 25:5-6 in Mt 22:24; Deu 18:15-19 in Acts 3:22; Deu 9:19 in Heb 12:21).
+This is mentioned in various places in the New Testament in connection with quotations from this book (Deu 25:5-6 in Mt 22:24; Deu 18:15-19 in Acts 3:22).
 Moses wrote the book shortly before his death (Deu 31:24).
 The last chapter, in which his death is recorded, is probably written by Joshua.

 The book has its own special character.
 The names of the five books of Moses were given by the translators of the Old Testament from Hebrew into Greek.
 They have placed a Greek title above each book.
 ‘Deuteronomy’ means ‘second law’, in the sense of repetition.
 However, the book is not a repetition.
 Many of the topics that have been covered in previous books are recurring, but they are presented in this book for a special purpose that the other books do not have.